-- 43. Barking & Dagenham College is committed to ensuring equality of opportunity for all who learn and work here.
+- 41. Barking & Dagenham College is committed to ensuring equality of opportunity for all who learn and work here.
 We respect and value positively differences in race, gender, sexual orientation, ability, class and age.
 We strive vigorously to remove conditions which place people at a disadvantage and we will actively combat bigotry.
-This policy will be resourced, implemented and monitored on a planned basis. - 44.
-The College's Equal Opportunities Policy, including its Race Relations and Transgender Policies, is published on the College's Internet site.
+This policy will be resourced, implemented and monitored on a planned basis. - 42.
+The College's Equal Opportunities Policy, is published on the College's Internet/Intranet site.
 The College considers all applications from disabled persons, bearing in mind the aptitudes of the individuals concerned.
 Where an existing employee becomes disabled, every effort is made to ensure that employment with the College continues.
 The College's policy is to provide training, career development and opportunities for promotion, which are, as far as possible, identical to those for other employees.
 An equalities plan is published each year and monitored by managers and governors.